R-V-S/inlineCodeSuite/README.md

 ## FAQ

+### What's the easiest way to get started with InlineCodeSuite?

+Clone this repo on your local machine, run `npm install`, and then `npm start`.
+That will launch `/examples/index.html`, where you can see several variations of the editor in action.
+Each example is defined in its own script file in `/examples/sccripts`.

-### Can I access the contents of the editor from within a script?
+### Can I access the contents of editor tabs from within a script that's passed to InlineCodeSuite?

 Yes, scripts have access to a variable named `inlineCodeSuite`.
 That variable has a property, `editors`. `inlineCodeSuite.editors` is an object containing editor data, and individual editors can be accessed by the name of the editor.
 In addition to the initial properties passed to the editor during creation (`name`, `mode`, `value`, `hasPreview`, `runButton`, and `preserveBaseIndentation`), each editor also has a `userValue` property that stores the current state of the editor's contents at compile time.
-For example, if you have an editor named `CSS`, you could access its current contents from your script through `inlineCodeSuite.editors['CSS'].userValue`.
+For example, if you have an editor named `CSS`, you could access its current contents from your script through `inlineCodeSuite.editorData['CSS'].userValue`.

+### Can I access the contents of editor tabs from outside of InlineCodeSuite?

+Yes, each instance of InlineCodeSuite has a `.getEditorData()` method that will return editor data, including a `userValue` property for each editor.